smartdevicelink/sdl_evolution/proposals/NNNN-add-generic-hmi-plugin-support.md

 };
 ```

-**Note:** This format is tentative and could change depending on the final implementation
+**Note:** This format is tentative and could change depending on the final implementation.

 ### Example Plugins

-Several example plugins should be developed as a baseline for testing purposes, these can also be used as a reference for production implementations.
+Several example plugins should be developed as a baseline for testing purposes; these can also be used as a reference for production implementations.
 This section details the functionality required in each plugin to allow for full feature coverage in the Generic HMI.

 #### Voice Recognition Plugin